 Basic disclosure time period

-Your basic disclosure shows your conviction record at a point in time, so there is no set time that it lasts for.
-If you already have one and apply for a new role, it is up to the new person or organisation, whether they'll accept your existing basic disclosure certificate or ask you to get a new one.
+Your basic disclosure shows your record of unspent convictions at a point in time (the date your certificate was issued), so there is no set time that it lasts for.
+If you already have one and apply for a new role, it is up to the new person or organisation whether they'll accept your existing basic disclosure certificate or ask you to get a new one.

 You do not have to pay for disclosures about coronavirus response workers.
 This will remain in place until midnight on Friday 25 March 2022.

 For all other workers, the cost of a basic disclosure is £25.
 You'll need to pay when you apply using a credit or debit card.

 How long does it take to get my certificate?

 You're likely to receive your basic disclosure certificate within 14 calendar days, although it might take longer if there are any mistakes or if Disclosure Scotland need to contact you for more information.